DerGuru/The-Resonant/New Chapters/03 - Part3/P3-05_Linas_Father.md

 "And Marco?"

-"Was my handler.
-Connection between suppliers and runners.
+"Connection between suppliers and runners.
 Good man.
 Fair.
 Didn't exploit people."
 He smiled faintly.
 "Seeing you at that market... he recognized your moves.
 Your instincts.
 Knew you were my daughter before you said your name."

 Lina processed that.
 "The academy fees.
 The loans.
 That came from - "